h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

     Download the [SMPLX fbx model](https://smpl.is.tue.mpg.de) for unity.
 Keep the female model `smplx-female.fbx` and male model `smplx-male.fbx`.

-3. Here's the file structure:
+3. The file structure would be like:

     ```text
     SMPL-to-FBX-main